eriksank/altcalconv/README.md

 }
 ```

-Note that bash does not allow the use the keyword `local` outside function bodies.
-Therefore, injecting local variables in the global namespace will lead to an error message.
+Note that Bash does not allow for the use the keyword `local` outside function bodies.
+Therefore, injecting local variables into the global namespace will lead to an error message.

 ## 3. A more traditional calling convention

 ### 3.1.
 The assign and transmit functions

 Sometimes, you may wish that you could use a more traditional way of using functions in Bash.
-The `transmit` and `assign` combo allows you to do example that:
+The `transmit` and `assign` combo allows you to do.
+For example:

 ```bash
 #!/usr/bin/env bash